Frequently Asked Questions

 -

 Absolutely not.
-One of the challenges with how the Buddhist precepts are sometimes understood is that they can make people feel as if they’re ‘not good enough’ or that they’re failing if they don’t follow them perfectly or don’t want to engage with them at all.
+One of the challenges with how the Buddhist precepts are sometimes understood is that they can make people feel that they’re failing if they don’t follow them perfectly or if they choose not to engage with them at all.

-However you feel about drinking alcohol, taking recreational drugs or eating meat is completely okay.
+However you feel about drinking alcohol, taking recreational drugs or eating meat, it’s completely okay.

 If at some point you feel that your relationship with any of these things is having a negative impact on your well-being, then we can explore that together - but without any blame or shame.